Press Brake Tooling Guide: Choose Punches, V-Dies and Tooling Quotes

 • Wide V-openings (10-12× thickness) to reduce tonnage

-• Radius dies for large-radius bends
+• Radius dies and arc molds for large-radius bends

 • Premium tool steel (Cr12MoV) for durability